 - The Notes are subject to risks associated with small-size capitalization companies.
 The stocks comprising the RTY are issued by companies with small-sized market capitalization.
 The stock prices of small-size companies may be more volatile than stock prices of large capitalization companies.
 Small-size capitalization companies may be less able to withstand adverse economic, market, trade and competitive conditions relative to larger companies.
 Small-size capitalization companies may also be more susceptible to adverse developments related to their products or services. - The Notes are subject to risks associated with foreign securities markets.
 The NDX includes certain foreign equity securities.
 You should be aware that investments in securities linked to the value of foreign equity securities involve particular risks.
 The foreign securities markets comprising the NDX may have less liquidity and may be more volatile than U.S. or other securities markets and market developments may affect foreign markets differently from U.S. or other securities markets.
 Direct or indirect government intervention to stabilize these foreign securities markets, as well as cross-shareholdings in foreign companies, may affect trading prices and volumes in these markets.
-Also, there is generally less publicly available information about foreign companies that are subject to the reporting requirements of the SEC, and foreign companies are subject to accounting, auditing and financial reporting standards and requirements that differ from those applicable to U.S. reporting companies.
-Prices of securities in foreign countries are subject to political, economic, financial and social factors that apply in those geographical regions.
-These factors, which could negatively affect those securities markets, include the possibility of recent or future changes in a foreign government's economic and fiscal policies, the possible imposition of, or changes in, currency exchange laws or other laws or restrictions applicable to foreign companies or investments in foreign equity securities and the possibility of fluctuations in the rate of exchange between currencies, the possibility of outbreaks of hostility and political instability and the possibility of natural disaster or adverse public health developments in the region.
+Also, there is generally less publicly available information about foreign companies that are subject to the reporting requirements of the SEC, and foreign companies are subject to political, economic, financial reporting standards and requirements that differ from those applicable to U.S. reporting companies.
+Prices of securities markets, include the possibility of recent or future changes in a foreign government's economic and fiscal policies, the possible imposition of, or changes in, currency exchange laws or restrictions applicable to foreign companies or investments in foreign equity securities and the possibility of fluctuations in the rate of exchange between currencies, the possibility of outbreaks of hostility and political instability of natural disaster or adverse public health developments in the region.
 Moreover, foreign economies may differ favorably or unfavorably from the U.S. economy in important respects such as growth of gross national product, rate of inflation, capital reinvestment, resources and self-sufficiency. - The publisher of an Underlying may adjust that Underlying in a way that affects its levels, and the publisher has no obligation to consider your interests.
 The publisher of an Underlying can add, delete, or substitute the components included in that Underlying or make other methodological changes that could change its level.
 Any of these actions could adversely affect the value of your Notes.